tensorpack/tensorpack/README.md

 Focused on modularity.
 Just have to define the three components in training:

 1. The model, or the graph.
-Define its input and output. `models/` has some scoped abstraction of common models.
+Define the graph as well as its inputs and outputs. `models/` has some scoped abstraction of common models.

 2. The data.
-All data producer has a unified `DataFlow` interface, and this interface can be chained to perform complex preprocessing.
-It uses multiprocess to avoid performance bottleneck.
+All data producer has an unified `DataFlow` interface, and this interface can be chained to perform complex preprocessing.
+It uses multiprocess to avoid performance bottleneck on data loading.

 3. The callbacks.
-They include everything you want to do besides the training iterations: change hyperparameters, save model, print logs, run validation, and more.
+They include everything you want to do apart from the training iterations: change hyperparameters, save models, print logs, run validation, and more.

+With the above components defined, tensorpack trainer will run the training iterations for you.
+Multi-GPU training is ready to use by simply changing the trainer.